 Blue Spring was an important steamboat landing along the St. John’s River, dating back to the mid-19th Century.
 The boats would load agricultural goods and tourists at the landing for transport “down” the St. John’s to Jacksonville and beyond.

-You can see evidence of that era by touring the historic Thursby House, built at the height of the steamboat era in 1872 by settler Louis B. Thursby.
-Thursby also built the landing.
+You can see evidence at the historic Thursby House, built at the height of the steamboat era in 1872 by settler Louis B. Thursby, who also built the landing.

 The state didn’t take it over until the late 1960s, and faced a daunting task to clean up after visitors had abused the spring, driving their cars and parking on the banks, littering and dumping garbage in the woods.

 Opportunities for touring the house are limited to groups and special events.

 Every year, Blue Spring State Park lets visitors stay one hour after the traditional sunset closing time during firefly season to see “Mother Nature’s light show.”